dannyneil/public_plstm/README.md

 ```

 # Installation
 Requires Lasagne and Theano.
-Other versions for e.g., TensorFlow, Keras, etc., will be linked in soon from the industrious community of brilliant ML programmers...
+Other versions will be linked as the industrious community of brilliant ML programmers ports the implementation...

 # Reach out to me!
 If you have any questions about this, please reach out to me at: